 Financial Aid Satisfactory Academic Progress Standards

 Federal regulations require that a college develop a standard of satisfactory academic progress.
 This satisfactory academic progress standard must have both a qualitative standard (grade point average) and a quantitative standard (course completion) after each semester or term.
 If the student fails to meet either of these two standards, he or she will first be given a probationary term.
 If the student fails to meet either of the satisfactory academic progress standards during the probationary term, the student will be suspended from financial aid.
 Students who have been suspended from financial aid due to these standards, may receive financial aid again after they have met the satisfactory academic standards or by successfully appealing the loss of aid.
-Appeal procedures for the loss of financial aid may be obtained from the Financial Aid Office.
+Appeal procedures for the loss of financial aid may be obtained from the One Stop, Room 1300.